Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 [todo ask @antojoseph to suggest wording here]

+## EigenPod Upgrades

+For all M1 to PEPE migrations - we no longer require users to upgrade their EigenPod contracts per the deprecated activateRestaking() method.
+M1 pods will be upgraded automatically to PEPE compliant EigenPods by EigenLabs [todo ask @wadealexc or @gpsanant for their guidance on wording here].

 ## Prerequisites

 The user will need an environment available to run the [EigenPod Proof Gen CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#quickstart) including its software prerequisites.

 ## Steps to Deposit (Restake) Validator Native Beacon Chain ETH

+1. Create EigenPod: EigenPodManager.createPod()
+2. Connect validator(s) withdrawal credentials to point to the EigenPod address when the validator is created.
+Please see [Ethereum Launchpad](https://launchpad.ethereum.org/en/withdrawals#enabling-withdrawals) for more information.
+    a.
+Optional: you may choose to set the FEE_RECIPIENT to your EigenPod address if you wish to Restake those fees.
+    b.
+Wait for the validator(s) to become active on-chain.
+Please see https://beaconcha.in/ to follow your validator status.
+3. Generate Proof Via eigenpod-proofs-generation CLI
+    a.
+Run the `credentials` command via the [EigenPod Proofs Generation CLI](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#proof-generation).
+    b.
+Include the `--sender $EIGENPOD_OWNER_PK` argument so that CLI will submit proofs and act onchain for you.
+This is the private key of the wallet that was used to create the EigenPod.
+Note: future versions of this documentation will include a ProofSubmitter option which will enable you to submit these validator proofs without requiring your EigenPod Owner private key.
+    [todo ask @jbrower95 to confirm these steps]
+4. Your validator ETH balance is now Restaked.

 For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce cost and complexity where possible.
 "Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.

 ## Steps to Convert Consensus Rewards to Restaked Shares